 Motley Fool Membership: Now Available for Just $1.52 Per Week

 We’ve written about how Stock Advisor has consistently 4X’d the S&P 500 year after year, and now SPY members can sign up for just $79 a year, a 60% discount.
-They don’t discount their annual membership often, given how much financial advice, stock picks and expert guidance is included with it.
+They don’t discount their annual membership often, given how much financial guidance, stock picks and expert guidance is included with it.
 Even if you’re only able to invest a few times a year, you’ll soon see why this fee is more than worth it.

-Annual membership gives you access to monthly stock recommendations, investment advice, and an extensive library of market expertise.
+Annual membership gives you access to monthly stock recommendations, investment recommendations, and an extensive library of market expertise.
 Stock Advisor works so well it’s been used by more than 1 million investors to date, from stock novices to multi-millionaire seasoned professionals.

 So how do they do it?
 It’s no secret.